The 69'ers: Last line-up

 In 1974 the band issued its last single, "Flash" / "Back Seat Drivin'" on the independent Earth label.
 For single the group were Butler, Ferguson, McInerney and Wharton.
 After its release they worked regularly around Sydney and rural New South Wales.
-Later in 1974, McInerney left to join Richard Clapton's backing band, he was replaced by Rob Harris who stayed for a few months to be replaced by Rob Cody.
-In August 1975 Ferguson, Wharton and Cody all left to form Flash Harry's Iceberg.
+Later in 1974, McInerney left to join Richard Clapton's backing band, he was replaced by Rob Harris who stayed for a few months to be replaced by Rob Coady.
+In August 1975 Ferguson, Wharton and Coady all left to form Flash Harry's Iceberg.
 The latter day line-up of The 69'ers was Butler, Ian Cameron on guitar, Tom Callaghan on drums and Lindsay Osborne on bass guitar.
 The group finally broke up in February 1976.

 Afterwards

 By 1975 Brian Bethall and Dave Ovendon had joined Richard Clapton's backing band and helped record his number four hit on the Australian Kent Music Report Singles Chart, "Girls on the Avenue".
 In the 1980s Bethall was a member of UK bands, Nine Below Zero and The Blow Monkeys.
 In 1977 Peter Knox formed Toons with Gavin Hodel on drums and Ian Willis on guitar.
 In 1979 Knox changed his name to Izzy Forreal and formed an R&B group, The Fabulous Zarsoff Brothers, with Greg Deane (aka Bernie Zarsoff) on piano, vocals and kazoo; Tony Grose (aka Bluey Zarsoff) on guitar, saxophone and vocals; and Tony Verhoeven (aka Terry Zarsoff) on drums.
 The group issued two albums, Rude Awakening (1984) and Chockablock Full of Live Zarsoffs (1985), on the Browneye Gramophonics label before disbanding in 1988.
 In 1978 Francis Butler released a solo religious album, There Is no Escape, on independent label, Rhema, before travelling to the United States and becoming a religious minister.
+Peter Knox died after a heart attack in June 2014.